EMC China Lab

 The en50155 certification standard refers to the "Electronic equipment used on rolling stock for railway applications" standard.
 Ethernet equipment used in railway applications typically operates in narrow and harsh environments, which are susceptible to air pollution, vibration, shock, and electromagnetic interference.
 Therefore, control electronic equipment installed on railway rolling stock must be certified to the EN50155 standard.

-EN50155/IEC50155 applies to all control, regULating, protection, and power supply electronic equipment installed on railway rolling stock.
+EN50155/IEC50155 applies to all control, regulating, protection, and power supply electronic equipment installed on railway rolling stock.
 The shock and vibration tests adopted by EN50155 comply with en 61373 - Railway applications - Rolling stock equipment - Shock and vibration tests.
 This standard ensures that equipment can withstand vibration and shocks, ensuring its lifespan in specific environments.
 To meet the requirements, electronic equipment should be designed and mounted with specialized anti-vibration brackets.

 Relative Humidity